relsqui/protocards/README.md

    from your hand.
  * `.by_suit(Suit)` is the same thing but for suits.

-Finally, standard has some top-level helper functions:
-* `make_deck()` creates a full deck of cards, defined as one of each possible pair of the members of RANKS and SUITS.
+Finally, `make_deck()` creates a full deck of cards, defined as one of each possible pair of the members of RANKS and SUITS.
 By default, it is returned still in order; pass `shuffle=True` to have it shuffled first.
-* `find_pairs(StandardHand)` returns a list of tuples of all the pairs in a hand.
-* `best_flush(StandardHand)` returns the longest highest flush which can be made from cards in a hand.

 #### cribbage